-HOW THE 2022 BONUS PLAN WORKS
+HOW THE 2024 BONUS PLAN WORKS

 Annual short-term incentive compensation supports the Committee's pay-for-performance philosophy and aligns individual goals with Company goals.
-Under our short-term incentive compensation program for fiscal 2022 (the "2022 Bonus Plan"), Named

-Executive Officers are eligible for a cash award based on the Company's attainment of pre-established performance goals that the Committee sets based on the Company's annual operating plan.
-At the beginning of the fiscal year, the Committee, with input from Pearl Meyer, structured the 2022 Bonus Plan as follows:
+Under our short-term incentive compensation plan for fiscal 2024 (the "2024 Bonus Plan"), Named Executive Officers are eligible for a cash award based on the Company's attainment of pre-established performance goals that the Committee sets based on the Company's annual operating plan approved by the Board.
+At the beginning of the fiscal year, the Committee, with input from Pearl Meyer, structured the 2024 Bonus Plan as follows: